treeframework/object.ratio/README.md

 ## Installation

-You can install `ratio` object via Bower, npm, Git Submodule, or copy and paste.
+You can install `ratio` object via Bower, npm, or copy and paste.

 ### Install using Bower: